 "Physically we have become separate; mentally we remain but slightly differentiated participants in a common social plasm.
 Each person acquires a mind of his own only as he participates in the social mind.
-The notion of a separate and independent ego is an illusion."

-I have a number of high school sociology books before me.
-If you will refer to yours, you will find they are all quite similar in many respects.
+The notion of a separate and independent ego is an illusion."8 find they are all quite similar in many respects.
 All sociologists, for example, talk about 'social change.'
 The preface may begin by announcing that we live in an age of 'social change.'
 The statement seems so obvious to most people that it is hardly worth mentioning.
 Change is everywhere all the time.
 But note that the sociologist said 'social change.'
 There is a difference between what the sociologist means by 'social change,' and what an uninformed, casual reader might think he means.
-Unless we pin down and limit the meaning of the expression, we lose the battle for our children before we begin to fight.
+Unless we pin down and limit the meaning of the expression we lose the battle for our children before we begin to fight.
 'Social change' is not a precise term unless its meaning is limited to changes in dealings between individuals and their relationships with one another, and changes in political demands and prohibitions.
-Do not include scientific advancement of technological progress in your understanding of this phrase.
-If your do, this allows the sociologists to gain your consent for their 'sociological change' on the basis of the fact you approve of greater knowledge and the cultural and material benefits which result from it.
+Do not include scientific advancement or technological progress in your understanding of this phrase.
+If you do, this allows the sociologists to gain your consent for their 'sociological change' on the basis of the fact you approve of greater knowledge and the cultural and material benefits which result from it.
 Because you accept changes in knowledge and the physical environment, sociologists use your acceptance as affirmation for the general idea of change - minimizing the possibility that you will question them when they begin to promote the 'social changes' which lead toward their goal of complete central control: collectivizing and centralizing authority, responsibility and power, leaving individuals without authority over their own lives - irresponsible and powerless.